-Legend Biotech Seeks U.S. Capital For Pipeline Advance (Pending:LEGN)
+Summary

 Legend Biotech Corp.
-(LEGN) has filed to raise $100 million in an IPO of its ADSs representing ordinary shares, according to an F-1 registration statement.
+(NASDAQ:LEGN) has filed to raise $100 million in an IPO of its ADSs representing ordinary shares, according to an F-1 registration statement.

 Legend Biotech is spinning out from parent firm GenScript Biotech to pursue treatments in CAR T cell therapies for multiple myeloma.